Parks, Sports Pitches & Countryside Sites

 Grandtully is popular for white water rafting and boating is popular on Loch Tay and Loch Rannoch.

-renewable energy is key to the Story of Highland Perthshire with the 9 power stations on the Tummel Valley.
+Renewable energy is key to the Story of Highland Perthshire with the 9 power stations on the Tummel Valley.
 The energy brought electricity to the Highlands.
 Today there is a popular visitors centre in Pitlochry with a Salmon ladder which people come all over the country to see.
+Windfarms are a new addition to the Highland Perthshire landscape.
+Communities benefit from wind farm grants from energy suppliers in the region such as the SSE scheme.